 - Heat oven to 400°F.

-- Whisk ingredients together in a medium bowl and toss with squash cubes.
+- Whisk marinade ingredients together in a medium bowl and toss with squash cubes.

 - Heat a baking sheet in the oven for 5 minutes.

-- Transfer squash cubes to the heated baking sheet Roast in preheated oven for 10 minutes, turn squash cubes and roast for another 10 minutes.
+- Use a slotted spoon if necessary to transfer squash cubes to the heated baking sheet.
+Roast in preheated oven for 10 minutes, turn squash cubes and roast for another 10 minutes.

 - Garnish with fresh rosemary and serve.